YakBarber/weid/README.md

 ## THE FUTURE

 Planned additions to `weid` mostly focus on improving interaction and enabling external scripting.
-This may include the ability to interact with `weid` via a FIFO or secondary stdin stream, in addition to the CLI arguments.
+This may include the ability to interact with `weid` via a FIFO, secondary stdin stream, and/or input files, in addition to the existing CLI arguments.
 This will necessarily include a better command definition/description format.

 More examples, documentation, and help text are also necessary.